ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * There is a BPI test environment with at least two independent storage nodes that communicate with each other
-* The communication between the services is onfigured to support pairwise key/identity relationships
+* The communication between the services is configured to support pairwise key/identity relationships
 * The encryption/decryption algorithm(s) in the test meets the security requirements of this document.

 Test Steps: